Evonic4/esco-exporter/README.md

 # esco-exporter
 prometheus exporter for elasticsearch counter

+counting occurrences of variants by filter and index
+there is one field in the filtering

+configure sett.conf
+using docker